Maureen Orth: Freelance work

-Between 1978 and 1980 Orth was a senior editor at New York, and New West Magazines.
-In 1981-1982 she was the principal correspondent of Newsweek Woman on Lifetime Television.
-From 1983 to 1984 she was a network correspondent for NBC News.
+Between 1978 and 1980, Orth was a senior editor at New York and New West magazines.
+In 1981-1982, she was the principal correspondent of Newsweek Woman on the Lifetime television network.
+From 1983 to 1984, she was a network correspondent for NBC News.
 Orth was a contributing editor at Vogue from 1984 to 1989, and a columnist for New York Woman from 1986 to 1990.
-She has also freelanced for the New York Times, Washington Post and the Wall Street Journal.
+She has also freelanced for The New York Times, The Washington Post and The Wall Street Journal.

 Vanity Fair

-Orth has written for Vanity Fair since 1988 and has been a Special Correspondent for that magazine since 1993.
+Orth has written for Vanity Fair since 1988 and has been a special correspondent for the magazine since 1993.
 Among the heads of state she has interviewed are Russian President Vladimir Putin, German Chancellor Angela Merkel, British Prime Minister Margaret Thatcher, Argentinian President Carlos Menem, and Irish President Mary Robinson.
-Orth secured the first interview with Thatcher just months after leaving office.
+Orth secured the first interview with Thatcher after she left office.

-Shortly after the 9/11 terrorist attacks on the United States, Orth traveled to Central Asia to investigate the connection between drugs and terrorism for a piece titled "Afghanistan's Deadly Habit."
+Shortly after the September 11 attacks, Orth traveled to Central Asia to investigate the connection between drugs and terrorism for a piece titled "Afghanistan's Deadly Habit".

 Orth has investigated pedophile priest Paul Shanley and the Laci Peterson murder.
-Orth has also written articles on Tom Cruise and Scientology, Madonna, Tina Turner, Karl Lagerfeld and Conrad Black.
+She has also written articles on Tom Cruise and Scientology, Madonna, Tina Turner, Karl Lagerfeld and Conrad Black.

-She chronicled the Colombian hostage rescue of Ingrid Betancourt in a November 2008 piece titled "Inside Colombia's Hostage War" and wrote about Elda Neyis, aka Karina, Colombia's most notorious FARC female revolutionary.
+Orth chronicled the hostage rescue of Colombian-French politician Ingrid Betancourt in a November 2008 piece titled "Inside Colombia's Hostage War" and wrote about Elda Neyis, also known as Karina, Colombia's most notorious FARC female revolutionary.

-Orth was one of the first journalists to report on child molestation charges against celebrities Woody Allen and Michael Jackson.
+Orth was one of the first journalists to report on child molestation charges against Woody Allen and Michael Jackson.